 In this case, no matter when Robert dies Steven will receive $25,000.
 This is the fixed death benefit of the insurance policy.
 However $25,000 in 10 years is worth more than that same amount of money in 20 years.
 This gives Steven an extra decade to invest and grow his income.

-However the risk is that Robert will outlive his life expectancy.
+However, the risk is that Robert will outlive his life expectancy.
 In this case, time value will erode Steven’s returns.
 Say that Robert lives for 30 more years.
 This means that Steven will get his money a full decade later than expected, and will lose a decade’s worth of investment and growth.

-Worst still is if the buyer enters a viatical settlement with premiums left to pay.
+The worst still is if the buyer enters a viatical settlement with premiums left to pay.
 If the policy has current premiums, or if the policyholder lives long enough that the plan begins to charge premiums again, the buyer has to pay.
 This will steadily erode their profits.

 Purpose of a Viatical Settlement